First of all, I want to be clear that I know I am incredibly blessed. The photos of our new deck will make you hate me.

 Our deck is pretty much the icing on the (already beautiful) cake.

 Now, the homesick part.
-We just moved very far away from all our family.
+We just moved very far away from our immediate family.
 They are in Ohio and Colorado, basically, with some in Georgia and Pennsylvania.
 I debated on whether or not to be honest here.
 I know some of you just come here for the home decorating stuff, and believe me, I don't blame you.
 Most of us have enough going on in our own lives, without adding strangers' problems to the mix.

 I always knew it would be hard.
 I didn't expect perfection once we moved here, but I couldn't post "perfect" photos of my "perfect" life and "perfect" house and pretend that things are, indeed, perfect.
 I don't expect you to solve my problems, because I know we've all got them.
 (But please don't say anything mean unless you want me to be a puddle on the floor.)